Treehouse of Horror XVIII: Ratings

 In its original American broadcast, the episode averaged 11.7 million viewers and a 5.7 overnight Nielsen rating and a 13 percent audience share, making it the highest rated episode of the season.
 Combined with a new episode of Family Guy, it tied for first in the 8:00 PM hour with the NFL Pregame show on NBC.
 Despite this, the Fox Network finished the night fourth overall in ratings.

 Critical reception

 Robert Canning of IGN called the opening segment, E.T., Go Home, "the weakest segment because it just wasn't really all that funny", and thought the end of the segment was the weakest part of the episode, writing "watching the military decimate the aliens and then seeing Homer use a pillow to suffocate Kodos at the end was really off-putting.
 The deaths weren't funny, just uncomfortable."
 Canning, however, described the final two segments, as well as the opening as being solid segments.
 He gave the overall episode a rating of 7.4/10.

+Richard Keller of TV Squad said the episode was "pretty forgettable" and was neither funny not scary.
+He was not sure how the middle segment was relevant to Halloween.